samiaab1990/customscheduleR/README.md

 devtools::install_github("samiaab1990/customscheduleR")
 ```

-The `customize_schedule()` function should be placed at the beginning of the script.
+The `customize_schedule()` function should be placed after `library(customscheduleR)` is called and before the rest of the script that should run on the specific day.

 ## Example